anchitab/jotdown/README.md

      * The input will be text that users put into the document and the output is the properly formatted text in alliance to Markdown syntax.

   * What are the three design patterns you will be using?
-    ### Pattern 1: Memento
+    ### Pattern 1: MVC
-    #### Features: Undo, Cursor, Scroll Text, Edit History
-    * Memento enables developers to work on the previous state of objects in the program.
-This allows features such as undo and edit history to be created as this design pattern can both save and restore the state of its objects.
-In our project, we plan to implement features such as the scroll position, undo button, cursors coordinates, and edit history.
-As Memento doesn’t alter the internal structure of the objects, a lot of these features can be created using this design pattern.
-    ### Pattern 2: Composite
     #### Features: GUI
-    * Composite enables developers to organize objects into tree structures and navigate these trees as individual objects.
-In our program, the user will be able to interact with our project through a GUI or Graphical User Interface.
-This design pattern allows us to integrate new elements without breaking the previous code.
-This pattern reduces technical debt as you do not need to use concrete classes or objects since complex and simple elements are all treated uniformly.
+    * The Model-View-Controller design pattern enables developers to work on creating an user interface by splitting the logic into the three interconnected classes.
+This allows the separation of our implementation to selectively choose where the user can input and view information and how the program processes it.
+In our project, we plan to use this class to implement the GUI (Graphical User Interface) and implement its different aspects in their respective classes.
-    ### Pattern 3: Abstract Factory
+    ### Pattern 2: Factory Method
-    #### Features: Copy/Paste, Search/Replace, Night Mode Customization
+    #### Features: Night Mode/Day Mode Customization
-    * The Abstract Factory Design Pattern essentially helps create families of objects that are related to each other without needing to name their concrete classes.
-In our program, we hope to implement features such as the ability to customize screen preference, copy/paste function, and enable users to search and replace.
-This design pattern allows us to integrate new elements without breaking the previous code.
+    * The Factory Method design pattern essentially helps create an interface as a superclass and its respective subclasses which have the ability to change the type of the subclasses.
+In our program, we used this design pattern to implement a feature that gives the user the ability to switch between night mode and day mode.
+By creating different products for night mode and day mode, factory method can help us distinguish how the same type of objects are implemented differently in their individual classes.
+    ### Pattern 3: Command
+    #### Features: MenuBar(Copy, Cut, Paste, Undo, Redo, Save, Open, New File)
+    * The Command design pattern allows developers to parameterize the different features we intend for it to execute.
+Using Command gives us the ability to call the same execute method with different sender requests and organize the function executions.
+We have implemented commands such as Copy, Undo, Save File and many more to enable users to use the GUI efficiently and save their work for later access.

 ## Phase II